 CHILD’S NAME: The mother has the legal responsibility for naming the child.
 It may be any name you choose.
 You can easily change the child’s first or middle name during the first six months.
 The baby’s last name does not have to match the name of either the mother or father.
 Once the birth certificate has been filed, changing the child’s last name will require an order from the Probate Court.

 DO YOU WANT A SOCIAL SECURITY CARD ISSUED AUTOMATICALLY FOR YOUR CHILD?
 Taxpayers are required to list social security numbers for all dependents on their federal income tax forms.
 By answering “YES” here, you can have a social security card automatically issued to your child.
 There are no office visits, no forms to complete, and no fees for this service.
-The Social Security Administration will mail you the card in about three months.
+The Social Security Administration will mail you the card within four to six weeks after your child's record has been submitted to the Vermont Department of Health.
 If you choose not to accept this service, you must visit your local Social Security office, with a certified copy of your child’s birth certificate, to complete an application.